What Are Executive Functions? Practical Tips for Parents to Boost Their Child’s Skills

 5. Practice Mindfulness and Relaxation Techniques

-Mindfulness Exercises: Introduce simple mindfulness practices, such as deep breathing or guided imagery, to help your child manage stress and improve focus.
+Mindfulness Exercises: Introduce simple mindfulness practices, such as deep breathing or 5-4-3-2-1 grounding, to help your child manage stress and improve focus.

 Find nine mindfulness activities here.

-Immediate Feedback: Offer feedback immediately after tasks are completed so your child knows what they did well and where to improve.
+Immediate Feedback: Offer feedback soon after tasks are completed so your child knows what they did well and what they might try differently next time.

 7. Create a Calm and Organized Environment

-Minimize Distractions: For completing homework, set up a designated workspace free from distractions like noise or clutter, which will help your child focus better.
+Minimize Distractions: Set up a designated workspace free from distractions like noise or clutter, which will help your child focus better when completing homework or projects.

 Organize Materials: Keep your child’s workspace tidy and materials organized to reduce frustration and save time when they need to find something.